For myself and many other travelers, El Nido Palawan island was the place that put the Philippines on the world map (and our bucket lists).

 We went once in January and once in February, and both times had fantastic weather for almost the entire month.

-I would plan to spend at least 4 to 5 days in El Nido, Palawan.
+I would try to spend at least 4 or 5 days in El Nido Palawan.

-Remember, there are 4 different island hopping tours, and you could easily spend a day or two seeing some of the beaches near town.
+Remember, there are 4 different El Nido island hopping tours, not to mention the amazing multi-day sailing expeditions that are possible if you have more time.
+You could easily spend a few days visiting some of the beaches near El Nido town as well.

-We stayed 10+ days and covered all of the island tours (and repeated tour A once), with some rest days mixed in.
+On our last visit, we stayed 10+ days and covered all of the island hopping tours (and repeated tour A once), with some rest days mixed in.